craftcms/docs/docs/commerce/5.x/development/cart.md

 </ul>
 ```

-You can get a line item’s source [purchasable](../system/purchasables.md) by calling `item.purchasable`.
+You can get a line item’s source [purchasable](../system/purchasables.md) (most often a [variant](../system/products-variants.md#variants)) by calling `item.purchasable`, and the product a variant belongs to via `item.purchasable.product` or `item.purchasable.owner`.

 Let’s take a closer look at some other data available via line items.

 #### Prices